maniteja564/Customer-Management-System/README.md

-# Customer-Management-System
-This Project manages customer operations like adding, displaying, and removing customers.

 # Customer Management System - Java Project
-Overview
+Overview - This Project manages customer operations like adding, displaying, and removing customers.

 The Customer Management System is a simple Java-based application designed to help manage a list of customers.
 It allows users to add, view, and remove customer details such as name, age, and email.
 This project demonstrates fundamental Java programming concepts such as Object-Oriented Programming (OOP), data structures (ArrayList), and user input handling via the console.

 # Features